“Veil of Ignorance”

-This story originally appeared in All the Rage This Year: The Phobos Science Fiction Anthology 3, edited by Keith Olexa.
-It also appeared in audio format as part of
+– All The Rage This Year: The Phobos Science Fiction Anthology 3, edited by Keith Olexa,

 Something strange is happening to me.

 We’re at Conrad’s vacation house, a sprawling mansion that orbits the gas giant Hades-3.
 (His father owns both the house and the planet.)
 Conrad is in the living room watching sports.
 His girlfriend Alyssa is standing by the mirror in the bathroom, fixing her hair.
 Her friend Kat is sitting near the bay windows, watching the stars and the roiling vermeil clouds on the world below.
 Dillon is in the kitchen, mixing drinks.
 Brad is slouched on the sofa, watching everyone with a lazy smile.

 And I don’t know which of them I am.